RisingDaystar/VAureaNox/README.md

 A "Renderer" part : the selected renderer processes the scene

-Feauteres a (Still WIP) Bidirectional Pathtracer with MIS since v 0.0.9
+Feauteres a LvcBdpt (Light vertex cache Bidirectional Pathtracer) with MIS since v 0.0.9

 Surfaces categorizeable between Conductors and Dielectrics with dedicated Fresnel function (not using Schlick's) Microfacet brdf for specular surfaces using GGX